Fitness Travel: How to Train and Race Abroad in 2026

 Boulder, Colorado, USA — The Complete Package

 At 1,655 meters with access to mountains reaching over 4,000 meters, Boulder offers incredible range for altitude training.
 The running culture is unmatched in the US: any given morning, you might be doing strides next to a recent Olympic medalist.
 Boulder Running Company hosts group runs, and the trails on Flagstaff Mountain and in Chautauqua Park are world class.
-Accommodation is pricier than Kenya or Europe, with short-term rentals running $1,500 to $2,500 per month, but the infrastructure is outstanding.
+Short-term rentals run $1,500 to $2,500 per month.

 Lanzarote, Canary Islands — Triathlon Paradise